-A generation ago bullying was largely confined to the playground, but in the 21st century this kind of intimidating and unacceptable behavior is as likely to come through a computer screen as on the swing set.
-Cyber-bullying may take place in the ethereal space of the online world, but it is no less damaging than its real world equivalent.
-In fact, cyber-bullying often extends into the everyday lives of children, and it is important for 21st-century parents to be on the lookout for the early warning signs.
+A generation ago, bullying seemed to occur primarily on the playground, but in the 21st century, this intimidating and unacceptable behavior is as likely to come through a digital device as on the swing set.
+Cyber-bullying may take place in the online world, but it is no less damaging than its real-world equivalent.
+In fact, cyber-bullying often extends into the everyday lives of children, and it’s critical for 21st-century parents to be on the lookout for the early warning signs.

-Many parents, even tech savvy ones, are slow to recognize the signs of cyber-bullying, and the early symptoms are often mistaken for typical teenage malaise.
-Growing up has always been hard, and transitioning to adulthood in the unflinching eye of social media can be even more intimidating.
-If you are concerned that your own son or daughter is the victim of cyber-bullying, it is important to act quickly and understand what they are going through.
+Many parents, even tech-savvy ones, are slow to recognize the signs of cyber-bullying, and the early symptoms are often mistaken for typical teenage malaise.
+Growing up has always been hard, and transitioning to adulthood in the constant eye of social media can be even more intimidating.
+If you are concerned that your son or daughter is the victim of cyber-bullying, it’s essential to act quickly and understand what they are enduring.

 Cyber-bullying takes many different forms, so the early warning signs often vary widely.
-Some of these early warning signs may be academic in nature: a formerly straight-A student may suddenly start getting poor grades, or a student who was enthusiastic about going to school might start making excuses to stay home.
+Some of these early warning signs may be academic: a formerly straight-A student may suddenly start getting poor grades, or a student who was enthusiastic about going to school might start making excuses to stay home.

-Other signs of cyber-bullying are behavioral, and they can easily be dismissed as teenagers being teenagers.
+Other signs of cyber-bullying are behavioral and often dismissed as teenagers being teenagers.
 Victims of cyber-bullying may lose interest in activities they once enjoyed, giving up football, or quitting their favorite sports team.
 They may change their eating or sleeping habits, give up their favorite foods, or skip family meals.
-They may stop using the computer, close their social media accounts, break away from their online friends, or no longer post pictures or updates to their favorite sites.
+They may stop using digital devices, close their social media accounts, break away from their online friends, or no longer post pictures or updates to their favorite sites.

 Parents who spot any of these common warning signs of cyber-bullying should take action right away to avoid further emotional, intellectual and physical damage to their children.
-Cyber-bullying can have some very serious real-world implications, up to and including suicidal behavior.
-Time is of the essence when dealing with a cyber-bully, and it is important for concerned parents to enlist the help of school officials, family members and anyone else who is willing to lend a hand.
+Cyber-bullying can have some dire real-world implications, up to and including suicidal behavior.
+Time is of the essence when dealing with a cyber-bully, and it’s vital for concerned parents to enlist the help of school officials, family members and anyone else who is willing to lend a hand.